hidacow/CPPstudy/README.md

 ### How to test my program locally?

-  1. First change directory to your program output folder:
+  1. First open cmd and change directory to your program output folder:

      `cd C:\XXX\C++\XXX\`